iturdikulov/notes/How_to_study_or_learn.md

 sr-ease: 244
 sr-interval: 206
 tags:
   - inbox
   - IRL
 ---

-# How to study, or how need to study?
+# How to study or learn

 > Education is a **purposeful activity** directed at **achieving certain aims**,
 > such as transmitting knowledge or fostering skills and character traits.
 These